5 Ways to Use Feature Flags for Smarter Releases

 Split Bean is launching a new features section to showcase all the glowing reviews from their customers.
 While adding the section seems relatively straightforward, it requires several moving parts: database calls, responsive styling, and the inclusion of user-generated content—all of which could break unexpectedly!

-New review section for Split Bean
+New custom review section

 By using feature flags, Split Bean can release the feature to internal beta users.